 My Stats and History with Facebook Ads

-I think it’s only fair that I share some of my stories and the breakdown of my own audience.
+I think it’s only fair that I share some of my stories and the Breakdown is a way to get insights into your ad performance related to time, delivery, action, or dynamic creative element. of my own audience.

 I am someone who has spent more than $12,000 on Facebook ads for my page since the start of 2013, and I am now routinely spending more than $2,000 per month.